Nordgaren/Elden-Ring-Debug-Tool/README.md

 * Added new events to items that are spawned, but don't give you the event attached to them (I.E. Maps)

+* Enable opening map in Combat in new Cheats tab.

 * Updated for patch 1.04

 ### Beta 0.5.1